ghicheon/CarND-Vehicle-Detection/writeup.md

 First, I extracted features from these image files.
 The function extract_features() did all for it.
 I used hog features as well as color histogram features and spatial features.
 Second, I divided extracted features data into 2 parts.
 80% of data is for traing.
 20% of data is for testing.
 Third,I nomalized the data using StandardScaler() in order to make all features influence to the result evenly.
 I took advantage of pickle of python to save time.If I set PICKEL_READY to True,training is skipped.

-This code can be found in car_detect_init() function of the file called final.py
+The code can be found in car_detect_init() function of the file called final.py

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+I got around 0.875 overlap windows by setting cells_per_step to 1.
+It gave me huge better result in video.But it took almost twice time when processing video file.
+I spent some time to finding good value for scale.
+I found out default value 1.5 was not bad in my experience.
+There might be better value.
+But,I didn't think it's worth finding it.
+I think it's better to put effort into making good tracking algorithm.
+Because of this, I decided to use 1.5 for scale.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Original sliding window took lots of time for training.I didn't get hog features for every window.Instead, I got hog feature 1 time per frame and used small part(window size) of it.
+In fact, My code is based on find_car() of the lecture.
+I made it work in open cv by deleting dividing by 255(Wow...
+I spent too much time for it).
+Upper part of car_detect() is for it.

   Here are some example images:

 ![alt text][image4]
 ---